NW9 Incident Management Team

 Lime Complex Daily Update

 The Lime Complex consists of two staffed fires and sixteen unstaffed fires.
-The total size of the combined fires is 865,620 acres, and there are 111 resources assigned to the complex, an area covering 21 million acres.
+The total size of the combined fires is 865,620 acres, and there are 126 resources assigned to the complex, an area covering 21 million acres.
 Each of these fires was caused by lightning.
-We continue to monitor unstaffed fires for growth and potential threats to identified values and are ready to respond if needed to protect values at risk.
+We continue to monitor unstaffed fires for growth and potential threats to identified values.
+Resources are ready to respond to currently unstaffed fires in the event they begin to show increased fire activity.

 Staffed Fires in the Complex